dglib/atpco/README.md

 5. Install the BuildConfig \
 ` oc -n test create -f openjre18-171-build-config.yaml `

-6. Modify the Dockerfile to use these entitlements
+6. Modify the Dockerfile to use these entitlement and registry account
     ```
     USER root
     ### OCP4 ENTITLEMENTS